Kaixhin/FGLab/README.md

   - MONGODB_URI (MongoDB database URI)
   - FGLAB_PORT (port)

 Run `node lab` (or `npm start`) to start FGLab.
 You can now access the user interface from a browser on the current machine at `http://localhost:<FGLAB_PORT>`, where `<FGLAB_PORT>` is 5080 by default.
+For *remote access*, you need to be able to access the machine FGLab is running on from your remote machine via a local network or the internet.
+Given the default port, you would replace `http://localhost:5080` with `http://lan-hostname:5080` or `http://public-address.com:5080`, respectively.

 Please read the [overview](#overview) to understand how FGLab and FGMachine cooperate - both are needed in order to run experiments.
 Afterwards, you should set up instances of [FGMachine](https://github.com/Kaixhin/FGMachine).

 To update, run `npm run update`.